 The Adolescent Brain

-As synapses are developed in the back lobes of the brain, activity levels in the front lobe of the brain decrease.
+As synapses are developed in the back lobes of the brain activity levels in the front lobe of the brain decrease.
 In the front lobe of the brain are consequence evaluation, emotional regulation, and short term memory to name a few.
-As a result our kids' fear levels drop along with their ability to evaluate future consequences and they become more oppositional because of diminished emotional regulation.
+As a result our kids' fear level drops along with their ability to evaluate future consequences.
+They also become more oppositional because of diminished emotional regulation.
 This is the reason so many parents wonder what happened to my sweet kid?

 Learn more by watching the video from our parent support community that explains how the brain development impacts our kids and our relationship with them throughout adolescence.

 The question....why did God develop the brain this way?
 In biblical times those we call kids were adults at age 13 to 16!
 God designed the brain to question, become oppositional and to be fearless so that they would leave their homes in this time frame.
 In our modern world we have redefined childhood.
 Today just as parents become fearful of what could go wrong our kids' brains begin to question, push back and are designed to leave!